GLOBAL MARKETS-Stocks off lows, oil rallies after U.S. missile strike on Syria

 LONDON, April 7 (Reuters) - Oil prices held near one-month highs on Friday after the United States attacked a Syrian air base but stocks and the dollar recovered early falls when a U.S. official played down the risks of an escalation.

 The U.S. dollar recouped all of its losses against a basket of major currencies and was last trading little changed.
-S&P 500 futures were flat.
+S&P 500 futures were down 0.1 percent.

 The United States fired dozens of cruise missiles at a Syrian air base from which it said a chemical weapons attack was launched this week, an escalation of the U.S. military role in Syria that swiftly drew sharp criticism from Russia.